 I’ll curtail the rant in order to explain why it is that I want to rant.
 The idea that there is such a thing as ‘correct grammar’ is something that is embedded in our culture – even if we are not actually taught that correctness.
 It’s like in basic science – we learn that light travels in straight lines (the pin-hole camera experiment where we see an image upside-down) and also travels in waves (the ‘two slits’ experiment where light travelling through two holes in a box cause an interference pattern at the back).
 In essence, these two, slightly contradictory, facts remove the very solidity of our existence – matter and energy are the same.
 ‘Everything’ that we think of as existing has a wave-particle duality where it can be one or the other.
 What we think of as solid is, in fact, not.
 In grammar, our perception that there are solid rules that make absolute sense and have been meticulously worked out and are logical is just our perception too.
 It’s not real.

 Finally, enter the book that has spurred the creation of this article.
 I borrowed Eats, Shoots and Leaves from my local library with hope in my heart.
-The humorous title and the cover artwork of a panda removing the superfluous comma means that the author does not take themselves too seriously; is writing about an important subject – clear communication is important – without the overbearing didactic tone of a grammar Nazi.
+The humorous title and the cover artwork of a panda removing the superfluous comma mean that the author does not take themselves too seriously; is writing about an important subject – clear communication is important – without the overbearing didactic tone of a grammar Nazi.
 Eats, Shoots and Leaves is a mostly personal journey by the author, Lynne Truss, through nit-picking and stickling over the poor teaching and use of punctuation.
 It has many examples of how poor punctuation can, and does, cause confusion and misunderstanding.
 It had me laughing out loud on quite a number of occasions but, more importantly, it approached the subject of punctuation from a point of view of clarity of meaning rather than of right and wrong.
 Can we appreciate the difference between, “The convict said the judge is mad” and “The convict, said the judge, is mad”.
-It’s much more fun, though, discussing the relative moral positions of extra marital sex and extra-marital sex.
+It’s much more fun, though, discussing the relative moral positions of extra marital sex and extra-marital sex or helping your Uncle Jack off a horse.

 Eats, Shoots and Leaves has given me a freedom that I have always been lacking in my life before.
 I write (or type mostly) for quite a number of reasons and composing English takes up quite a proportion of my life.
 I have always felt inadequate in the face of semi-colons and the use of hyphens versus dashes.
 This book is the beginning of a journey.
 There is no ultimate right and wrong in grammar or in punctuation.
 There is language that is used well and language that could, perhaps, be improved upon.
 I now start a journey towards competent, and maybe even stylish, usage of the language that I use so much.
 My goal is no longer to be ‘correct’.
 It is to be aware, knowledgeable and skilful in my usage.